Introducing the CCCN

 Amanda Boldeau

-Amanda Boldeau serves as the Grant and Funding Manager, bringing over a decade of experience in grant writing and project management to her role.
+Amanda Boldeau serves as the Grants and Funding Manager, bringing over a decade of experience in grant writing and project management to her role.
 Driven by a passion for collaborating with others to drive positive change, she finds fulfilment in working closely with teams to transform ambitious visions into tangible realities.
 Her strategic approach to securing funding and overseeing projects has allowed her to navigate complex landscapes with confidence and precision.
-In her capacity as the Grant and Funding Manager, Amanda is excited to leverage her expertise in facilitating change through effective collaboration.
+In her capacity as the Grants and Funding Manager, Amanda is excited to leverage her expertise in facilitating change through effective collaboration.
 She looks forward to embarking on a journey of transformation and impact with her organization and its stakeholders.

 Nurses